sgerov/gerovlabs/_posts/2024-09-11-technical-excellence.md

 > * The **Inverse Conway Maneuver** suggests aligning the organization's structure with the architecture of the software to reduce friction between teams and system development.
 {: .block-tip }

-When combined, these practices create a more cohesive, efficient, and adaptable software development process.
+When combined, DDD practices create a more cohesive, efficient, and adaptable software development process.
 DDD ensures that software evolves in tandem with business needs, while cross-functional teams promote collaboration, further aligning development with business objectives.

 ### Conclusion